rurza/NepTunesKit/Sources/NepTunesKit/Documentation.docc/Getting Started.md

 ![NepTunesKit dependency](choose-package)

-Now select theme's target, go to the General tab, find "Framework and Libraries" section and set the "Embed" to the "Do Not Embed" option.
+Now select theme's target, go to the General tab, find the *"Framework and Libraries"* section and set the *"Embed"* to the *"Do Not Embed"* option.
 The release version of your theme will link the NepTunesKit that is distributed with the app during runtime.

 ### App target
 Because our theme will be written in SwiftUI, we can utilize the SwiftUI Preview which allows us to preview our view without the need of creating a theme, codesigning it and installing it in NepTunes.
 Unfortunately we can't use the SwiftUI Preview in the bundle target.
 We can mitigate it by adding a Mac app to our project.